dotlang/language/README.md

 13. Parentheses are required when calling a function, even if there is no input.
 14. You can prefix `return` with a conditional, enclosed in parentheses.
 Return will be triggered only if the condition is satisfied (Example 10).
 15. If function output is a single identifier, you can omit parentheses in output type, otherwise they are mandatory (Example 11).
+16. You can also import a module into a functions implicit namespace.
+Functions cannot have explicit namespace because they cannot contain definitions.
+You can either use a named type to hold an import or assign it to implicit namespace.

 **Examples**